 About the Author

-Dr. Gus Bal earned his dental degree from Boston University Goldman School of Dental Medicine.
-Additionally, he expands his knowledge by pursuing continuing education courses, which have contributed to him being voted as “Best Dentist in Scarborough” the last four consecutive years.
-Dr. Bal practices at Bal Dental Centre and can be reached for more information through his website.
+Dr. Gus Bal is a graduate of Boston University Goldman School of Dental Medicine.
+He has since gone on to provide over two decades of top-notch dental care.
+Voted as “Best Dentist in Scarborough” by the Reader’s Choice Awards, Dr. Bal helps patients maintain healthy teeth at Bal Dental Centre, and he can be reached for more information through his website.